A collection of thoughts on challenging the norm, lifestyle design and doing stuff that makes you happy.

 - Review your answers to identify trends and insights so you can see where/when you work best and what supports this.

 - Schedule a meet with your manager to open the conversation on a smarter working approach for you and how the company can support this.
 Use the insights you’ve gathered from your research to show real world data, it’s difficult to argue with data.

-- Propose a test period to show how you’re approach could work.
+- Propose a test period to show how your approach could work.

-This is not a complete guide to what you should do and nor have I written this piece to be that as that is for you to design.
-These tips are ideas for you to consider when exploring how to live a more flexible lifestyle.
+This is not a complete guide to what you should do and nor have I written this piece to be that, as that is for you to design.
+These tips are ideas for you to consider when exploring how to live a more smarter working lifestyle.

-Change is in the here and now, they way we work is constantly changing due to the brilliance of technology, yet it still seems very taboo to talk about how how we can use the opportunities available to design a better lifestyle for work.
+Change is in the here and now.
+The way we work is constantly changing due to the brilliance of technology, yet it still seems very taboo to talk about how how we can use the opportunities available to design a better lifestyle for work.

 A number of organisations are forward thinking and doing good work in this space, but for many of us, we need to make the conversation bigger.
 We’ve seen those of my generation aka millennial’s and the upcoming Gen Z challenge more of these stereotypes as they rate benefits of flexible employers more highly than previous generations.